Cortical spreading depression

 Cortical spreading depression seen using intrinsic optical signal imaging in gyrencephalic brain.
 Speed 50x.

-Hemodynamic changes observed after MCA occlusion in IOS.
-The video has a speed of 50x to better appreciate the SDs through human eye.
-Pictures are dynamically subtracted to a reference picture 40 s before.
-First we see the initial area of change at the exact moment where the left MCAs are occluded.
+Hemodynamic changes in a swine brain observed after MCA occlusion in IOS.
+This sequence is sped up 50× to better show the SDs to human vision.
+Each frame has had a reference image taken 40 seconds before subtracted from it.
+First we see the initial area of change at the exact moment where the 3 MCAs are occluded.
 The area is highlighted with a white line.
-Later we appreciate the signal produced by SDs.
+Later we see the signal produced by SDs.

 Cortical spreading depression (CSD) or spreading depolarization (SD) is a wave of electrophysiological hyperactivity followed by a wave of inhibition.
 Spreading depolarization describes a phenomenon characterized by the appearance of depolarization waves of the neurons and neuroglia that propagates across the cortex at a velocity of 1.5–9.5 mm/min.

-CSD can be induced by hypoxic conditions and facilitates neuronal death in energy-compromised tissue.
-CSD has also been implicated in migraine aura, where CSD is assumed to ascend in well-nourished tissue and is typically benign in most cases, although it may increase the probability in migraine patients to develop a stroke.
+CSD can be induced by hypoxia and may cause neuronal death in energy-compromised tissue.
+CSD has also been implicated in migraine aura, where the condition is assumed to ascend from well-nourished tissue; this type of CSD is typically benign, although patients may have a higher chance of developing a stroke.

 Spreading depolarization within brainstem tissues regulating functions crucial for life has been implicated in sudden unexpected death in epilepsy, by way of ion channel mutations such as those seen in Dravet syndrome, a particularly severe form of childhood epilepsy that appears to carry an unusually high risk of SUDEP (sudden unexpected death in epilepsy).

 Although the terms cortical spreading depression and spreading depolarization are often used as synonyms, a study found spreading depolarizations can produce variable effects on cortical activity in humans and rats, ranging from depressed to booming activity depending on SD depth.